 Once you’ve installed and activated the plugin, go to WP Mail SMTP » Settings.

 At the top of the Settings page, you’ll see a From Email option.
-For the From Email, you can use any valid email address.
-However, for best results we recommend using a domain-specific email address (ie email@example.com).
+For the From Email, you can enter in any valid email address.
+However, for best results we recommend using a domain-specific email address (i.e. [email protected]).

 You can also choose to check the box labeled Force From Email.
 If you’d like the From Email to be the same site-wide, this option will save you the trouble of editing the email settings throughout your site (in all form emails, etc).